Samariya57/Via_Coding_Challenge/README.md

 ### Current solution
 We used metric where we count +1 to particular driver each time, when he reachs 5 rides on a roll.
 Details: we don't count extra +1 when he reaches 10,15 etc. rides on a roll.
-As output of the approach we have a table with all drivers ranked by number of times when they reached 5 rides on a roll for the whole year.
+As the output of the approach, we have a table with all drivers ranked by number of times when they reached 5 rides on a roll for the whole year.
 ### Ways to modify
 * We may allow user to specify time range for the count.
 * Also we can use different metrics if they match better business purposes of this ranking.